 The second part of this series is dedicated to cleaning out my jewelry and keeping only those pieces that I love to wear.
 I was determined to give away anything that I didn’t wear or had lukewarm feeling about, so I actually ended up donating about 80% of my necklaces, bracelets, and earrings.
-Now my pieces are displayed in a pleasing manner that lets me truly enjoy and appreciate their beauty.
+Continue reading “Minimalist Maintenance: Jewelry”

 Eid al-adha has begun and will last until Thursday.
 The most holy of our two holidays in which we remember one of the main trials of Ibrahim’s life — to obey Allah by the sacrifice of his son, Ismail.